larswaechter/telegram-bot-server/README.md

 ## Description

 telegram-bot-server is a Node.js powered webserver with MongoDB integration for running your own [Telegram Bot](https://core.telegram.org/bots) as well as a REST API.
+With the help of Telegram bots you can do a lot of awesome and useful things.

+Just to give some examples:

+- Gathering weather information based on your location
+- Fetching arrival / depatures times of public transportation
+- IoT

+You can make your bot public for other users or just use it for private purposes.

-It provides one example bot command innately but you can easily integrate your own ones into the current system.
+This application provides one example bot command (`ping`) innately but you can easily integrate your own ones into the current system.

 See the `Commands` section for more information.